floriankuhlmann/horde_of_trolls/README.md

 insulting me, laughing about me, talking about my tweets, behaving nasty and unkind.

-Project is very much beta. do not use the code untill release of version 1.0 :-)
+Project is based on Sympfony 3.0 and very much beta. do not use the code untill release of version 1.0 :-)